dougeby/IntuneDocs/intune/app-sdk-ios.md

 ## What’s in the SDK

 The Intune App SDK for iOS includes a static library, resource files, API headers, a debug settings .plist file, and a configurator tool.
 Mobile apps might simply include the resource files and statically link to the libraries for most policy enforcement.
-Advanced Intune MAM features are enforced through APIs.
+Advanced Intune APP features are enforced through APIs.

 This guide covers the use of the following components of the Intune App SDK for iOS: